Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Return a new list with items in random order.'
-It specifies the verb ('return') and resource ('new list'), and distinguishes it from siblings like random_choices or random_sample by focusing on shuffling rather than selecting.
-However, it doesn't explicitly contrast with all siblings, keeping it at 4 instead of 5.
+The description clearly states 'Return a new list with items in random order,' specifying the verb ('return'), resource ('list'), and operation ('random order').
+It distinguishes from siblings like random_choices and random_sample by focusing on shuffling the entire list, not sampling.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.